Sounders have history, stellar Sporting Kansas City opponent in front of them as they go for record eighth win in a row

 - Sports on TV & radio: Local listings for Seattle games and events

 Schmetzer’s team has won seven straight and gone unbeaten in 10 to vault into the sixth spot in the Western Conference standings where the top six clubs make the playoffs.
-Kansas City holds the No. 2 position — and a first-round bye — with a seven-point edge on the Sounders that can obviously be narrowed with a victory.
+Kansas City holds the No. 2 position — and a first-round bye — with a seven-point edge the Sounders that can obviously narrow with a victory.

 Aside from that, the two teams share the MLS record for most consecutive victories in a single season in the post-shootout era, which dates back to 2000.
 Kansas City set that mark in 2012, winning their first seven matches of the season and outscoring opponents by a 13-2 margin.